cfengine/documentation/guide/faq/why-are-remote-agents-not-updating.markdown

 tags: [getting started, installation, faq, cf_promises_validated ]
 ---

-The [masterfiles policy framework][The Policy Framework] defaults to using `cf_promises_validated` as a simple gating mechanism for policy updates.
+The [masterfiles policy framework][Masterfiles Policy Framework] defaults to using `cf_promises_validated` as a simple gating mechanism for policy updates.
 This gating mechanism helps in avoiding the distribution of broken policy to clients as well as reducing the burden on the policy server during times policy is not